artur-ciocanu/launch.en/help/api/overview.md

 Notes are textual annotations that you can add to certain tag resources, such as data elements, extensions, libraries, properties, rules, and rule components.
 See the [notes endpoint guide](./endpoints/notes.md) to learn how to manage notes in the API.

-## Profiles
+## Profile

 A profile contains all the information about the logged-in user, including all the Adobe Orgs to which they belong, the product profiles they belong to within each Org, and the rights they have from each product profile.

-See the [profiles endpoint guide](./endpoints/profiles.md) to learn how to view this information in the API.
+See the [profile endpoint guide](./endpoints/profile.md) to learn how to view this information in the API.

 ## Search